WebberZone/top-10/readme.txt

 == Upgrade Notice ==

+= 1.9.10.1 =
+Fixed: Initialisation error for new installs

 = 1.9.10 =
 New meta box to set thumbnails; Edit total view count; Stop tracking Editors; Shortcode accepts all parameters as options page;
 Refer to the Changelog for full list of changes.

 == Changelog ==

+= 1.9.10.1 =
+* Fixed: Initialisation error for new installs

 = 1.9.10 =
 * New: Meta box on Edit post / page and similar screens that allow you to set the Top 10 (and my other plugins) specific thumbnail for the current post (different from the Featured thumb)